 - So we can say that It is actually similar to Shareholder’s Equity.

 Amazon’s Assets has been increasing continuously over the past 5 year period.
 This is because they have been able to increase their Assets and earningsEarningsEarnings are usually defined as the net income of the company obtained after reducing the cost of sales, operating expenses, interest, and taxes from all the sales revenue for a specific time period.
 In the case of an individual, it comprises wages or salaries or other payments. over a period of time.

 Decreasing Net Assets Example

-Recently, Chris Larsen (co-founder) of cryptocurrency company Ripple has become a fifth wealthiest person in terms of net worth.
-Now that we understand what is net worth to the company, let us look at how it can be calculated in case of an individual.
+Recently, Chris Larsen (co-founder) of cryptocurrency company Ripple has become the fifth wealthiest person in terms of net worth.
+Now that we understand what net worth to the company is, let us calculate it in the case of an individual.

 - On the other hand, Shyam earns Rs 18000/- per month only He acquires zero liability and invests most of its income in assets like mutual funds Financial situation of Shyam, with no doubt is healthier than that of Ram’s